 In the menu there is a drop down called speech scores and this applies your quickSIN scores to the fitting.
 As far as I’m aware they are the only manufacturer to offer this.
 When applied it adjusts the focus ear in some way.
 As such, if you have particularly poor speech scores on one ear compared to the other it leans on the better ear a bit more.

-Resound have always been ahead of the game when it comes to remote assistance and up until recently people didn’t really value it the way they do now.
+Resound have always been ahead of the game when it comes to remote assistance and teleaudiology.
+Up until recently people didn’t really value it the way they do now.
 As far as I’m aware they are the only manufacturer to offer both synchronous and asynchronous remote fine tuning to your clients.